JakeSteam/blog-programming/_posts/2018-09-05-loco-3-exporting-strings.md

 These articles are **not** sponsored!

-To export strings, a user needs to have the “Access developer tools” permission.
+To export strings, a user needs to have the "Access developer tools" permission.
 The following options and formats are available

 ### Options [(help)](https://localise.biz/help/formats/exporting)